-SCIENTIFIC NAME: Gopherus agassizii
+Gopherus agassizii • Reptiles

-Our state reptile, the Desert Tortoise is mostly restricted to deserts and arid lands.
-North American tortoises have several adaptations for digging and terrestrial life: forelimbs that are flattened and covered with thick scales; columnar hind limbs; and short heavy toes with thick nails.
-Their head, tail and limbs that partially retractable into the shell.
-The carapace (top shell) is attached to the plastron (bottom shell).
-Tortoise cannot come out of their shell.
-These tortoise are long-lived, slow to reach sexual maturity, and moderate to large in body size.
+Tortoises have several adaptations for digging: forelimbs that are flattened and covered with thick scales, columnar hind limbs, and short heavy toes with thick nails.
+Their head, tail and limbs partially retract into the shell.
+Tortoises cannot come out of their shell.
+They burrow in the winter and hibernate until spring.
+They are harmless and endangered.

-Habitat: Mojave Desert and Sonoran Desert.
-It is limited to sandy soils where it digs extensive burrows for protection and also for nesting.
+Our state reptile, the desert tortoise is mostly restricted to deserts and arid lands such as the Mojave Desert and Sonoran Desert.
+It is limited to sandy soils where it digs extensive burrows for protection and nesting.
 Tortoises are important to their communities since their burrows provide shelter for other species.